Conception

 We know that a woman's pregnancy results from a combination of several biological processes.
 Among these are:

-If anything goes wrong with even one of these processes, no pregnancy can occur.
 Still, for certain scientific reasons many developmental biologists prefer to speak of a conception as soon as the process of fertilization is completed.
 On the other hand, some reproductive physiologists believe for their own scientific reasons that a new life begins with the process of implantation.
 For them, no conception occurs unless the fertilization leads to pregnancy.